hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 and loading of those keys is outside the scope of this proposal.

 Participants can hold one or more shares, each of which can be used to sign a message.
-The goal is to generate an aggregated signature valid if a threshold number of individual signatures are combined.
+The goal is to generate an aggregate signature which is valid if a threshold number of individual signatures are combined.
 Each participant brings their own Elliptic Curve (EC) key pair (private and public).
 They share their public keys with all other participants while securing their private keys.
 Before the protocol begins, all participants agree on the cryptographic parameters.
 A participant directory is needed when initiating the protocol for the first time.